agilestacks/kubeflow-extensions/README.md

 storage/ - Contains storage plugins such as Goofys Flex plugin for S3 nbextensions/ - Jupyter notebook extensions
 ```

+## Automated Deployment Template on Agile Stacks
+Pipeline templates can be deployed on AWS and and on-prem Kubernetes clusters.
+Support for GCP and Azure is coming soon.
+For step-by-step guide on using this repository please see [ML Pipelines Tutorial](https://www.agilestacks.com/tutorials/ml-pipelines)

+## Manual Deployment
+In this section, you will deploy the tutorial manually on existing Kubernetes cluster.
+Stay tuned for updates.

 ## Acknowledgments